 All faculty, staff and students and others, regardless of vaccination status, as determined by the University (collectively “testing program participants”) are required to undergo COVID-19 testing at times and dates established by the University to determine if they have the virus and to allow the University to estimate the incidence of infection in the Brown community.
 Testing program participants will receive instruction from the University regarding testing requirements and frequency.

 - Testing will be administered by a third party testing company selected by the University.
 Testing and/or health monitoring may occur prior to a participant’s return to campus, as a condition of the testing program participant’s continued work or presence on campus, and at any other time at the sole discretion of the University.
 In addition, the University may administer routine testing of faculty, staff and students and others, using the least invasive means of reliable and accurate testing available.
-The routine testing will allow a better understanding of the initial incidence of the 2019 novel coronavirus (COVID-19) in the Brown population and how it changes over the year, as well as identify the proportion of asymptomatic positives and other information that will assist efforts to promote health and safety on campus.
+The routine testing will allow a better understanding of the incidence of the 2019 novel coronavirus (COVID-19) in the Brown population.

 - Testing costs and any expenses related to testing of participants through this program will be covered by the University.

 - The University and the testing company will maintain the confidentiality of a participant’s COVID-19 test results and will only share a test result with the individual tested, the Rhode Island Department of Health, contact tracers employed or contracted by the University, other employees or contractors of the University or the testing company on a need-to-know basis, and any other person or entity as required by law.
 The name of an individual who tests positive for COVID-19 will only be disclosed to others if necessary to prevent a direct threat to health and safety in accordance with applicable law.

 - The University will ensure that these mandatory testing requirements are applied in a consistent, non-discriminatory manner in accordance with all applicable laws and regulations.